Alumni Interview Featuring Romina Nabiee, MSPS (’17) and PhD Candidate CUSP Alumni Advisory Board Member

 Memories at CUSP

-As traumatizing as it sounds, I loved the nights before integrated exams.
-I walked into the library at 3:00 AM, and it was filled with classmates studying, I also loved the days after the exam when I practiced the ritual of washing the exam away.
+I loved the nights before integrated exams.
+I walked into the library at 3:00 AM, and it was filled with classmates studying, I also loved the days after the exam when I practiced the ritual of “washing” the exam away.

 Messages to CUSP Alumni and Students

 As cliché as it sounds, never stop moving.
-Each point of our lives, sometimes it seems like there’s no hope left.
-That everything is going downhill, but don’t surrender!
-Keep pushing forward even if sometimes it is as small as daring to think about something new because ten years from now when they look back at it they’ll be happy they decided to move forward instead of drowning n the still water of stress.
+At each point in our lives, sometimes it may seem that everything is going downhill, but don’t surrender!
+Keep pushing forward, even if sometimes it is as small as daring to think about something new.
+Ten years from now when you look back at it, you’ll be happy you decided to move forward.